peterkennard/artd-rakish/README.md

 ## This requires thet ruby and rake are installed and available in the path.
 ## out of the box with Mac OS
 ## Has to be installed on windows.
-Though this can be installed as a jem I prefer to put it in each major project as an effective fork similar to the way gradle is used in java projects.
+Though this can be installed as a Gem I prefer to put it in each major project as an effective fork similar to the way gradle is used in java projects.